Skip to main content

 View deploy pipeline details

-1. Open application in Argo CD by clicking the Argo CD button:
+1. Open the application in Argo CD using the Argo CD button:

 Check deploy pipeline run